Plan Your Visit

 Cycling and Walking

 The Museum is located in central Port Adelaide and the route is well signposted.
-Cycling or walking is an ideal way to see the many attractions in Port Adelaide, including the Hart's Mill Cycle and Walk Loop Path that provides a 3.5km circuit around the Port Adelaide Inner Harbour.
+Cycling or walking is an ideal way to see the many attractions in Port Adelaide.

 By Car